prowe/checklists/side-projects.md

 - [ ] create some mqtt iot thing that injests data.
 - [ ] what about a web app that watches location data and streams itto IoT.
 Stores last location and watches others locations.
 - [ ] zenefits webhook to replicate pto to a shared calendar.
+- [ ] micro frontend (blog?) that combinnes lit js for common components and standard stylesheets